micmejia/bible-dump/AMPC/Joshua/Josh 2.md

 And she said, According to your words, so it is.
-Then she sent them away and they departed; and she bound the [^a]scarlet cord in the window.
+Then she sent them away and they departed; and she bound the scarlet cord in the window.